kapawlak/temp_lab_host/Courses/345/3L/lab1.md

 :::Prelab
 **Before coming to lab** you will need to complete **and submit on Gauchospace** your responses to [](Exercise-logistics), [](Exercise-alignment), and [](Exercise-procedure).
 This will be checked off by your TA when you get to class.

+Additionally it is **highly** recommended that you read through Parts 1 and 2 of the "Reference Material" that can be found in the top left "Labs" drop down menu.
 :::

 :::Exercise (logistics)